Null Stream Based Third-generation-ready Glitch Mitigation for Gravitational Wave Measurements: Leveraging the null stream for glitch mitigation

-We then feed the null stream data to the glitch characterization tool explained in the previous section, but without a signal model.
-We stress that the null stream based approach is independent of the glitch characterization tool used and can be adapted to any variable-dimensional sampling method. \\
+where $\vec{g}_{\rm null}(\Theta)$ denotes the template for modeling the glitch $\vec{g}_{\rm null}$ given the model parameters $\Theta$.
+We then feed the null stream data to the glitch characterization tool explained in the previous section but without a signal model.\\